ashrafnaeem1/ashrafnaeem1/README.md

 ### Hi there 👋
 ## I am Ashraf Naeem

-I am student at JMI, New Delhi, India
+I `was` a student at JMI, New Delhi, India

 ### Happy Coding 😇